Friday, November 11, 2011

 This is my attempt to interpret the essence of one of my favourite short poems "The Caravels" written in about 1918.

 It's such a simple yet powerfully descriptive poem from the viewpoint of a Native American.
-I love the man's shock and lack of understanding of how the huge ships are moving - only having being used to little canoes with paddles or oars.
+I love the man's shock and lack of understanding of how the huge ships are moving - only having been used to little canoes with paddles or oars.
 But in particular the line "His fallen hands forgetting all their shells" is what I focused on in the image.
 The forgotten shells of course are a physical symbol of the change about to take place from his old way of life.
 This is why the shells are emphasised a bit brighter and translucent to the sunlight.
 Also we are told Columbus landed in morning time - hence the low Sun from the east.

 Methodology...